cncf/tag-security/governance/charter.md

 focus on a particular technology (such as Kubernetes SIGs) or have a broader mandate (such as government organizations).

-As a guide to visitors, we maintain the list of groups in the repo [README](https://github.com/cncf/sig-security#related-groups).
+As a guide to visitors, we maintain the list of groups in the SIG [README](https://github.com/cncf/sig-security#related-groups).

 Co-chairs are responsible to ensure periodic cross-group knowledge sharing,